 Prepare two pieces in any popular style, preferably a jazz transcription for at least one selection.
 Play two octave major and minor scales, walk bass lines over chord changes (blues, rhythm changes or standard jazz tunes for example) and sight-read.

 Prepare two solo pieces, preferably memorized, in contrasting styles.
 Traditional music would include art songs from the Renaissance to present and arias.
 Do not use choir music, lead sheets, or recorded accompaniment for your audition.
-If you need Millikin to provide an accompanist, mail, fax, or attach to an email your music at least three weeks prior to your audition to the Audition Coordinator, Nancy Freeman, Millikin University School of Music, 1184 West Main Street, Decatur, IL 62522.
+If you need Millikin to provide an accompanist, mail, fax, or email your music at least three weeks prior to your audition to the Audition Coordinator, Brynn Kickle, Millikin University School of Music, 1184 West Main Street, Decatur, IL 62522.
 Fax: 217-420-6652.
-Email: email@example.com
+Email: firstname.lastname@example.org

 The following musicals skills will be assessed: sung major and minor scales, tonal memory, rhythm reading (duple and triple divisions), melodic sight-reading and basic piano skills.

 Specific vocal requirements for each degree:

 Vocal Performance: Sing two songs from the traditional repertoire with one in a foreign language.

 Music Education: Sings two songs both from the traditional repertoire.
 Singing one foreign language song is desirable but not required.

 Commercial Music: Sing one song from the traditional repertoire and one in a commercial, jazz or pop style.